VSeray/VSeray/README.md

 ## <p align="center">Welcome To My Profile</p>

 💻 I am a **<i> Full-stack software developer</i>** with hands-on experience in developing simple, responsive and dynamic websites using JavaScript.
-I have extensive soft skills like time management, handling expectations, working under pressure to meet deadlines, great communication skills with fluency in English, acquiring new technical skills in a short period of time, and remote collaboration through pair programming.
+I have extensive soft skills like time management, handling expectations, working under pressure to meet deadlines, great communication skills with fluency in English, acquiring new technical skills in a short time, and remote collaboration through pair programming.

 ## <p align="center">My Professional Stats</p>